manicminer/ansible-vars-plugin-aws/README.md

 # How To Use

-THis module is shipped with a skeleton structure with the intention that you can test it right out of this repository.
+This module is shipped with a skeleton structure with the intention that you can test it right out of this repository.
+An example AWS config file is given with `aws.ini` and wrapper scripts `ansible.sh`/`playbook.sh` to set some useful environment variables for you.

 However, it's more likely that you already have an Ansible project, in which case all you need to do it copy the `vars_plugins/` directory into your project root (relative to your playbooks).
 The plugin should be automatically detected by Ansible.

 If you have a different vars_plugin directory configured in `ansible.cfg`, just drop `aws.py` and `aws.yml` it into that directory instead.